 The following sequence works for new stores and for established stores starting SEO seriously for the first time.
 Complete it in order.
 Skipping ahead leaves gaps that cap results later.

-Common Shopify SEO Mistakes That Kill Rankings
+Common Shopify SEO Mistakes That Hurt Rankings

 Duplicate product descriptions from manufacturers is the most common.
 Every store selling the same supplier's products copies the same text, and none of them rank for product-level queries.
 Rewriting descriptions is tedious but non-negotiable.